Yuvii2102/My-Devops-Cloud-Journey/DevOps-Labs-and-Projects/Day-15-Kubernetes-Deployment-Replicaset/README.md

 ---

-## 📚 TABLE OF CONTENTS

-- 🎯 Objective
-- 🧠 What I Learned
-- ☸️ What is a Deployment?
-- 🔁 What is a ReplicaSet?
-- 🏗️ Deployment Architecture
-- 📝 Deployment YAML
-- 🔍 Understanding the YAML
-- 🚀 Create the Deployment
-- 🔎 Check the Deployment
-- 📦 Check the Pods
-- 🔁 Check the ReplicaSet
-- 🗑️ Delete a Pod
-- 👀 Watch Pod Changes
-- ❤️ Kubernetes Self-Healing
-- 🆚 Direct Pod vs Deployment
-- 🧪 Complete Hands-On Test
-- ⚠️ Errors Encountered
-- 📊 Lab Results
-- 🧠 Key Takeaways
-- 🔄 Complete Flow
-- 🚀 Next Step

----

 # 🎯 OBJECTIVE

 In **Day 33**, I created a single NGINX Pod directly using a Kubernetes Pod YAML file.